 Boise VA Medical Center

 As the COVID-19 status continues to evolve, visitor restrictions are subject to change.
-The updated Boise VAMC Visitation Policy for Inpatient Units are:
+For complete information on visitation guidelines, please see the Boise VA Medical Center COVID-19 visitation guidance flyer above.

 - No visitors are permitted for Veterans who are diagnosed with COVID-19 or pending a test result for COVID-19.

-- No visitors will be allowed in the Community Living Center (CLC) except under special circumstances approved by the CLC Director.
+- No visitors will be allowed in the Community Living Center (CLC) unless pre-scheduled and approved by the CLC Medical Director.

 Visiting Hours and Policies